dancsecs/gotomd/README.md

 -->
 ```

-Runs go run on the package in the given directory (assumes main)
+Runs go run on the package in the given directory (assumes main) with the
-with the provided arguments, including the output.
+provided arguments, including the output.

-## Output Markers

-Generated content is wrapped between markers in the target file:

-    const sztestBgnPrefix = sztestPrefix + "Bgn::"
-    const sztestEndPrefix = sztestPrefix + "End::"

-Additionally, an auto-generated section header is prefixed with:

-    const szAutoPrefix = sztestPrefix + "Auto::"

-This header is followed by a blank line.
-If operating in template mode
-(not in-place), a DO NOT MODIFY warning is also inserted.

 # Usage: gotomd